Page contents:

 - Many snake-oil letting agents charge a tenancy renewal fee for renewing contracts.
 So, if a landlord allows the contract to transform into a periodic tenancy, a new contract is not required, consequently often escaping the admin costs associated with the process.

-- If the landlord wants to be greedy and increase rent, or add any additional clauses to the contract, he can do so pretty sharpish, providing that the periodic tenancy is terminated and a new agreement is put in place.
-Since the period of a periodic tenancy depends upon the rent payment schedule, it doesn’t take long for any of the new clauses to be added since most rent is paid on a monthly basis.
+- If the landlord wants to be greedy and increase rent, or add any additional clauses to the contract, he can do so pretty sharpish since since the periodic contract is rolling and based on the frequency of when rent is due.

 - Finally, the biggest advantage in my opinion, which makes periodic tenancies incredibly useful; it’s a lot quicker and easier to remove rogue tenants during a periodic tenancy i.e. Landlords can serve a Section 21 to regain possession, and providing that it’s been served correctly, the eviction process is usually a lot more efficient than serving a Section 8 Eviction notice.

-What are the disadvantages of a Periodic Tenancy?
+What are the disadvantages of a Periodic/Rolling Tenancy?

 - As I already experienced in a harsh life lesson, putting good tenants on periodic tenancies is risky because they can unexpectedly vacate pretty quickly.